AdobeDocs/pass.en/help/authentication/single-sign-on/platform-single-sign-on/amazon-single-sign-on/amazon-sso-cookbook-rest-api-v2.md

 ---
-title: Amazon SSO Cookbook (REST API V1)
+title: Amazon SSO Cookbook (REST API V2)
-description: Amazon SSO Cookbook (REST API V1)
+description: Amazon SSO Cookbook (REST API V2)
-exl-id: 4c65eae7-81c1-4926-9202-a36fd13af6ec
 ---
-# Amazon SSO Cookbook (REST API V1) {#amazon-sso-cookbook-rest-api-v1}
+# Amazon SSO Cookbook (REST API V2) {#amazon-sso-cookbook-rest-api-v2}

 >[!IMPORTANT]
 >
 >The content on this page is provided for information purposes only.
 Usage of this API requires a current license from Adobe.
 No unauthorized use is permitted.

-The Adobe Pass Authentication REST API V1 has support for Platform Single Sign-On (SSO) for end users of client applications running on FireOS.
+The Adobe Pass Authentication REST API V2 has support for Platform Single Sign-On (SSO) for end users of client applications running on FireOS.

-This document acts as an extension to the existing [REST API V1 Overview](/help/authentication/rest-api-overview.md) that provides a high-level view.
+This document acts as an extension to the existing [REST API V2 Overview](/help/authentication/rest-api-v2/rest-api-v2-overview.md) that provides a high-level view and the document that describes how to implement [Single sign-on using platform identity flows](/help/authentication/rest-api-v2/flows/single-sign-on-access-flows/rest-api-v2-single-sign-on-platform-identity-flows.md).

 ## Amazon single sign-on using platform identity flows {#cookbook}